Unique Ideas for Things to do on Valentine’s Day in Sydney

 Then listen to Drew Roberts from Shared Knowledge sharing Aboriginal knowledge of the night sky.
 This is a pretty romantic way to spend your Valentine’s Day in Sydney.

-BYO picnic for a budget night out with tickets only $15 per person.
+BYO picnic for a budget night out with tickets from only $15 per person.

 Related: Get more romantic ideas on things to do in Sydney here